nilnida/DSA210-Term-Project/README.md

 - **Alternative Hypothesis (H₁)**: Temperature has no relation with the efficiency and remaining useful life of lithium-ion batteries.

-Testing these hypotheses will be the main objective of the analysis phase, with the aim of accepting or rejecting them based on quantitative data analysis and predictive modeling.
+These hypotheses will be tested using statistical methods, including correlation analysis, hypothesis testing, and regression modeling.
+The goal is to determine whether temperature is a statistically significant factor affecting battery performance metrics.

 ---

 ## Methodology

-The methodology of this project consists of three core phases: data processing, data visualization, and hypothesis testing.
+The methodology of this project consists of four core phases: data processing, data visualization, hypothesis testing and machine leraning model implementation.
 Each step was carried out in dedicated Jupyter notebooks to ensure modularity and clarity.

 ### 1) Data Processing